 It’s not just edible crops that you can harvest at this time of year; autumn is a fabulous time to harvest seeds from your garden to grow into free plants, and kids can get involved too.
 My top tips for saving seeds post shows you how to do it.

 Harvest time offers lots of wonderful resources for craft activities that you can do with the kids.
 You could make natural noughts and crosses, carve pumpkins, make a journey stick, do some clay pressing with natural materials, create an autumn collage, or make a veggie creature, to name a few.
 For more ideas check out my nature craft Pinterest board.

 An inevitable by-product of a trip outdoors with kids at this time of year is a collection of treasures found along the way; in our house, Autumn adds berries, leaves, nuts, conkers and feathers to our ever-growing stick collection.
 A nature table or tray is a nice way to contain this collection, and allow kids to explore and add to it easily.

 Go on a leaf trail

-Leaves are in plentiful supply on the ground in Autumn, making it a perfect time to take the kids on a leaf trail.
+Leaves are in plentiful supply on the ground in autumn, making it a perfect time to take the kids on a leaf trail.
 You’ll need an identification guide, find one here.
-And maybe you could do some leaf rubbing too when you get home, this is always a big hit with my kids.
+And maybe you could do some leaf printing too when you get home, this is always a big hit with my kids.